 To support these types of applications, most file systems provide some additional control APIs.
 In the UNIX world, the interface provided to applications is known as fsync(int fd).
 When a process calls fsync() for a particular file descriptor, the file system responds by forcing all dirty (i.e., not yet written) data to disk, for the file referred to by the specified file descriptor.
-The fsync() routine returns once all of these writes are complete.
+The $\verb"fsync"()$ routine only results once all of these writes are complete.